Mexican Braised Pork with Pumpkin

 ⅛ pinch, or to taste

 Dried ancho pepper(s)

-1 item(s), large, seeded, soaked in hot water until soft
+1 pepper(s), large, seeded, soaked in hot water until soft

 Sun-dried hot chile pepper(s)

 2 item(s), such as small arbols, seeded, soaked in hot water until soft

 Roasted pumpkin seed kernels

 - Heat oil in a large skillet over medium-high heat.
 Season pork with salt and pepper.
 Cook pork until browned on all sides, stirring occasionally, about 5 to 7 minutes; remove pork from skillet and set aside.

 - Add onion to skillet; cook until dark brown but not burned, stirring occasionally, about 8 to 10 minutes.
 Add broth, orange juice, thyme and bay leaves to skillet; scrape bottom of pan with a wooden spoon to release any browned bits of food on bottom of skillet.